randomcoder67/Random-Small-Programs/README.md

 `python3 gtkPython.py`
 Select which category you want to add to at the top, then click on an item to add it.
 To remove, click on an item in a category page when that category is selected.

+## md To Groff

+Program to convert a markdown file into a pdf without the use of pandoc or latex.
+WIP

+Still figuring out how best to handle images.
+Using `.pdf` images looks the best, but it requires the `-U` unsafe option for groff, unlike `.ps` or `.eps` images.

+### Setup

+`go mod tidy`
+`go get github.com/gomarkdown/markdown`

+### Usage

+`go run groff.go input.md output.pdf`